apidb-io/apidb-collection/README.md

 REGION: eu-west-1
 ````

- * Run the playbook as below:
+ * Run the playbook as below and the APIDB collection will collect the facts and display them in the dashboard:

 ````
 ansible-playbook deploy.yml